Bayes Calculations from Quantile Implied Likelihood: Illustrations of QIL

-This data set, shown in Table 5, contains the preferences of age 15 secondary school students to engage in before- or after-school extracurricular activities, obtained from the 2015 Program of International Student Assessment (OECD, 2017).
-Each student was from one of four United States secondary schools that did not offer any extracurricular activities for students.
-Each student indicated whether they did any of 11 items in 6 mutually exclusive categories (colors), before and/or after school during their most recent school day.
-They are: (1: Eat)\ Ate breakfast or dinner; (2: StudyRead)\ Study for school or homework, or Read a book/newspaper/magazine; (3: FriendsPlay)\ Internet/Chat/Social networks (e.g., Facebook, Twitter), Met with friends or talk to friends on the phone, Watch TV/DVD/Video, or Play video-games; (4: TalkParents)\ Talk to your parents; (5: Work)\ Work in the household or take care of other family members, or Work for pay; and (6: Exercise)\ Exercise or practice a sport.
-For the six categories of 11 items, the total number of items are respectively given by $(m_{1},\ldots ,m_{6})=(2,4,8,2,4,2)$ with $N=22$.
-For each person $i$, the observation vector $\mathbf{y}_{i}=(y_{i,1},\ldots,y_{i,6})^{\intercal}$ where $y_{i,k} \in\{0,1,\ldots,m_{k}\}$ is the number of activities performed in category $k$, for $k=1,\ldots,c=6$.
-This data set was used to illustrate the Wallenius model (Table 1), assigned uniform prior $(\theta_{1},\theta_{2},\theta _{3},\theta_{4},\theta_{5},\theta_{6})\sim\mathrm{Dirichlet}(1,1,1,1,1,1)$ for the choice weight parameters, assumed to be the same for all 56 persons.
-The prior simplex constraints $0\leq\theta_{k}\leq1$, $ {\textstyle\sum\nolimits_{k=1}^{6}} \theta_{k}=1$, ensures identifiability of the Wallenius likelihood (Grazian et al. 2018).
-We also illustrate the hierarchical Wallenius model through the analysis of the Activities data set.
-This model allows the choice weight parameters to vary across the 56 persons, based on the multivariate normal prior $\{(\mathrm{log}(\theta_{1,i}/\theta_{6,i}),\ldots,\mathrm{log} (\theta_{j,i}/\theta_{6,i}))\}_{i=1}^{56}\overset{\text{iid}}{\sim} \mathrm{N}_{5}(\mathbf{0},\mathbf{I}_{5})$ for the choice weight parameters.
+We now illustrate the QIL for the iid Wallenius model through the analysis of \texttt{Activities} data, obtained from the 2015 Program of International Student Assessment \citep[see][]{OECD17} , via \url{https://nces.ed.gov/pubsearch/getpubcats.asp?sid=098} .
+This data set, shown in Table 5, contains the individual preferences of 56 secondary school students to engage in before- or after-school extracurricular activities, who were around 15 years of age.
+Each student was a member of one of four United States secondary schools that did not offer any extracurricular activities for students.

+In the \texttt{Activities} data set, each student indicated whether they did any of 11 items in 6 mutually exclusive categories, before and/or after school during their most recent school day.
+These categories are: (1) Eat:\ Ate breakfast or dinner; (2) StudyRead: Study for school or homework, or Read a book/newspaper/magazine; (3)\ FriendsPlay:\ Internet/Chat/Social networks (e.g., Facebook, Twitter), Met with friends or talk to friends on the phone, Watch TV/DVD/Video, or Play video-games; (4) TalkParents:\ Talk to your parents; (5)\ Work in the household or take care of other family members, or Work for pay; and (6): Exercise or practice a sport.
+For the six categories of 11 items, the total number of items are respectively given by $(m_{1} ,\ldots,m_{6})=(2,4,8,2,4,2)$ with $N=22$.
+For each person $i$, the observation vector is given by $\mathbf{y}_{i}=(y_{i,1},\ldots,y_{i,6} )^{\intercal}$, where $y_{i,j}\in\{0,1,\ldots,m_{j}\}$ is the number of activities performed in category $j$, for $j=1,\ldots,c=6$.